-After the holidays it can feel great to have a new piece of hiking gear, but what to do about the old gear sitting in the closet?
-You don’t just want to throw it away, because that would be causing more waste to be generated, and is not sustainable.
+After the holidays, it can feel great to have a new piece of hiking gear, but what to do about the old gear sitting in the closet?
+You don’t just want to throw it away because that would be causing more waste to be generated and is not sustainable.

 How to Donate Old Clothing for Resale

-Old clothing layers, such as jackets, pants, and shirts can be donated to thrift stores that will resell the items.
+Old clothing layers, such as jackets, pants, and shirts, can be donated to thrift stores that will resell the items.
 In the United States, these organizations include Goodwill, ARC thrift stores, and the Salvation Army.

 For clothing that can’t be donated because it is too worn-out or is underwear, there is another option, especially if the item is synthetic.
 Patagonia stores will accept used synthetic clothing and recycle the fibers to be used as new products.
 Simply drop off the items at the store.

-How to Recyle Old Outdoor Gear
+How to Recycle Old Outdoor Gear

 Getting rid of old and used gear is a different matter.
-Donation stores as mentioned above may take it, but there’s no guarantee that someone who actually needs a pair of crampons or a tent is going to go to the local thrift store.
+Donation stores, as mentioned above, may take it, but there’s no guarantee that someone who actually needs a pair of crampons or a tent is going to go to the local thrift store.

 - Donate used camping gear to a community hiking group, such as a Boy Scout or Girl Scout troop.
-They could always need a backpacking stove or tent, or even outdoor clothing for some members who may not be able to afford good gear.
+They could always need a backpacking stove or tent or even outdoor clothing for some members who may not be able to afford the good gear.
 Check with the local Scout office for troops in the area.

 - Recycle old batteries.
 Batteries found in old headlamps or other electronics can be recycled through a local recycling organization.
 Check for local groups that will accept them.

-How to Recyle Old Outdoor Books
+How to Recycle Old Outdoor Books

 Sometimes old books, maps, and other publications pile up at home after trips.
 If you are not planning on using them again, consider donating or recycling them.
 Again, local Scout troops and outdoor youth programs may want guidebooks and maps for planning adventures, especially if they are not too old.

 Getting rid of old gear doesn’t have to be a pain or cause an impact on the environment by being dumped in a landfill.
-Instead, used outdoor equipment can be recycled to be made into new products, or enjoyed by other outdoor enthusiasts.
+Instead, used outdoor equipment can be recycled to be made into new products or enjoyed by other outdoor enthusiasts.